+Grade Requirements

-Grade Requirements А Attends 10/10 seminars. • Finishes course with average "assignment" score of at least 4. • Submits supplemental research portfolio to supervising instructor by December 6.
+A Attends 10/10 seminars.

+• Finishes course with average "assignment" score of at least 4.

+• Submits supplemental research portfolio to supervising instructor by April 30.

 A- • Attends 9/10 seminars.

+OR

-OR • Finishes course with average "assignment" score of at least 3.5. • Submits supplemental research portfolio to supervising instructor by December 6.
+• Finishes course with average "assignment" score of at least 3.5.

+Submits supplemental research portfolio to supervising instructor by April 30.

 B+ • Attends 8/10 seminars.

+OR

+• Finishes course with average "assignment" score of at least 3.

+Submits supplemental research portfolio to supervising instructor by April 30.

+В • Attends 8/10 seminars.

+AND

-OR • Finishes course with average "assignment" score of at least 3. • Submits supplemental research portfolio to supervising instructor by December 6. В • Attends 8/10 seminars.
-AND • Finishes course with average "assignment" score of at least 3. • Submits supplemental research portfolio to supervising instructor by December 6.
-B- • Attends 7/10 seminars.
-OR • Finishes course with average "assignment" score of at least 2.5. С • Submits supplemental research portfolio to supervising instructor by December 6.
+• Finishes course with average "assignment" score of at least 3.

+B- Submits supplemental research portfolio to supervising instructor by April 30.
+Are 1.7(10)

+D- • Attends 7/10 seminars.
+OR

+Finishes course with average "assignment" score of at least 2.5.
+Submits supplemental research portfolio to supervising instructor by April 30.

+C

 C • Attends 6/10 seminars.
-OR Finishes course with average "assignment" score of at least 2.5.
-Finishes course with average assignment score of at least 2.5.
-Submits supplemental research portfolio to supervising instructor by December 6.
-D Submits supplemental research portiono to supervising instructor by December 0.
-Attends 5/10 seminars.
-D • Attends 5/10 seminars.
-OR Finishes course with average "assignment" score of at least 2.
-OR • Fails to submit supplemental research portfolio to supervising instructor by December 6.
+OR

+• Finishes course with average "assignment" score of at least 2.5.

+Submits supplemental research portfolio to supervising instructor by April 30.

+D Attends 5/10 seminars.

+Ъ OR

+• Finishes course with average "assignment" score of at least 2.

+OR

+• Fails to submit supplemental research portfolio to supervising instructor by April

+30.

 F • Attends 5/10 seminars.

+AND

-AND • Finishes course with average "assignment" score of less than 2.
+• Finishes course with average "assignment" score of less than 2.